Report human trafficking

 The Trafficking Awareness Raising Alliance (TARA) is funded by the government to support women who are over 18 and have been trafficked for sexual exploitation.
 They can offer safe accommodation and services such as counselling, legal advice and healthcare.

 Trafficking Awareness Raising Alliance (TARA)

-Migrant Help provides support for victims of human trafficking in all languages.
+Migrant Help provides support for victims of human trafficking in many languages.
 This support includes secure accommodation, emergency medical treatment, family reunification and help moving forward with life in the UK should the victim stay in the UK.